chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/protocol.md

 | MType | Payload type | Hop count |

 * MType = `111` (= Proprietary LoRaWAN MType)
-* Payload type = `10` (= Relay stats)
+* Payload type = `10` (= Relay heartbeat)
 * Hop count = `000` = 1, ... `111` = 8

-**Note:** The hop count is incremented each time the stats payload is relayed by an other Relay Gateway.
-As this changes the stats payload, the MIC must be re-calculated.
+**Note:** The hop count is incremented each time the heartbeat payload is relayed by an other Relay Gateway.
+As this changes the heartbeat payload, the MIC must be re-calculated.

 ### Timestamp